These Pannekoeken, also known as Dutch Crepes, are thin, large pancakes filled with sweet or savory food for breakfast or light dinner.

 No!
 A Dutch Baby is a thick pancake cooked on a cast-iron pan in the oven, while Pannekoeken are much closer in shape and texture to a French Crepe.

 Pannekoeken can be eaten with sweet or savory fillings.

-Pannekoeken are thin crepes originating from the Netherlands and also very popular in South Africa.
+Pannekoeken are thin crepes originating from the Netherlands and are also very popular in South Africa.

-Below are some more pancakes and crepes recipes.
+Below are some more pancakes and crepes for you to try.